VahidTa/firewall_migration_tool/README.md

 python 3.8 and later.

+## ⚠️Warning:
+  This tool **does not** support Zone, Interfaces, and NAT conversion yet.
+Please note that you must create interfaces and Zones before using policy output.

 ## Instruction

-This version is based on Flask and JS to provide Web UI for conversion of firewall objects and policies.
+This Tool is based on Flask and JS to provide Web UI for conversion of firewall objects and policies.

-### SRX
+### __SRX__
-  This tool is tested on Junos 12.x , 15.x , 17.x .
+  This tool is tested on Junos 12.x , 15.x , 18.x .
   It uses XML format to convert configs and policies.
   Policies can not be extracted from SRX configuration output, because it does not provide **rule order** .
 So, from `show security policies` it can find out rule/policy orders.

-  Also, this tool **does not** support Zone, Interfaces, and NAT.
-Please note that you must create interfaces and Zones before using policy output.

 Here are steps to provide correct output file from SRX: